jniemann66/ferocious/readme.md

 The main cause of potential clipping during sample rate conversion is overshoot effects from the FIR filter when a sharp transient is present in the input signal.
 (Unfortunately, this is an inevitable consequence of using digital filters, and although the effect can be reduced somewhat through good filter design, it can never be completely eliminated)

 **Options/Enable Multi-Threading** uses the **--mt** option in ReSampler to enable multi-threading.
 This usually results in a significant speed improvement on multi-CPU systems. !

+**Options/Single-Stage Conversion** - Perform conversion in single-stage mode (only affects ReSampler 2.0.2 or higher).
+By default, ReSampler will perform conversions in multi-stage mode, but if desired, this menu option can force single-stage mode.

 **Options/Enable tooltips** - Allows you to switch off the tooltips after you have become familiar with the controls, or switch them back on again as desired.